bengler/pebblebed/README.md

-    require_identity                        # Halts with 403 if there is no current user require_god                             # Halts with 403 if the current user is not a god require_access_to_path(path)            # Halts with 403 if the current user is not a member of a checkpoint access group with privileged access to that path require_parameters(parameters, *keys)   # Halts with 409 if the at least one of the provided keys is not in the params-hash
+    require_identity                        # Halts with 403 if there is no current user require_god                             # Halts with 403 if the current user is not a god require_access_to_path(path)            # Halts with 403 if the current user is not a member of a checkpoint access group with privileged access to that path require_action_allowed(action, uid)     # Halts with 403 if the current user is not allowed by checkpoint to perform this action for that uid require_parameters(parameters, *keys)   # Halts with 409 if the at least one of the provided keys is not in the params-hash

 ### Testing Sinatra APIs